Silence

 “He flowed himself into the shape of a great bird and circled above the city, watching the horrors below.”

-“And the Krale ignored him.”
+“The Krale just ignored him.”

-“When people came to look for survivors, they saw the Kishla sitting on the rubble. ”
+“When people came to look for survivors, they saw the Kishla sitting on the rubble.”

 “It’s common to find Kishla among us, so at first, everyone ignored it.

-“But the bird just stayed there.”
+“The bird just stayed there.”

 “It didn’t feed, or move, or even sing.”